raintonr/jsCart/README.md

 There are primitive user access controls built in using the manacle module.

 In practice this is intended to run behind a user identification layer that would inject a header with user ID.
 For the sake of this example, add a 'cn' header to emulate a 'logged in user'.
-For this example, the actual valur of the header is not relevant.
+For this example, the actual value of the header is not relevant.

 A 'logged in user' can see the 'fast' application.
 Without the header, this will not be shown.